ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwobj_vip.rst

       ssl_pfs:
         description:
           - Select the cipher suites that can be used for SSL perfect forward secrecy (PFS).
-Applies to both client and se
-          - rver sessions.
           - choice | require | Allow only Diffie-Hellman cipher-suites, so PFS is applied.
           - choice | deny | Allow only non-Diffie-Hellman cipher-suites, so PFS is not applied.
           - choice | allow | Allow use of any cipher suite so PFS may or may not be used depending on the cipher suite